ReyaLab/AI_Colony_Counter/README.md

 # AI_Colony_Counter
-Uses a segmentation NN to count cell colonies
+Uses a segmentation NN to count cell colonies.

+Test the model on our [Huggingface Space!](https://huggingface.co/spaces/ReyaLabColumbia/ColonyCounter)

 Fine-tuned on custom data from the following segmentation NN: https://huggingface.co/nvidia/segformer-b3-finetuned-cityscapes-1024-1024